By Skip Laitner

 John A. “Skip” Laitner is Director of Economic and Social Analysis for the American Council for an Energy-Efficient Economy (ACEEE), based in Washington, DC.
 Tucson is his family’s hometown, and he likely will be there through August of 2012.
-He hopes to provide a new posting roughly every week over this next year.
-While these columns do not reflect the official opinion or views of ACEEE, its board or its staff, he can be reached at [email protected].
+He hopes to provide a new posting roughly every week over the year.
+While these columns do not reflect the official opinion or views of ACEEE, its board or its staff, he can be reached at firstname.lastname@example.org.